top of page

 Retail Footfall Analytics: Connecting Traffic to Revenue

 Retail stores often focus heavily on footfall.
 When a store is crowded with long queues and constant movement it naturally feels like business is doing well.
 But traffic alone does not equal performance.
 Conversion shows how much footfall actually turns into revenue.
 It measures the percentage of visitors who make a purchase.
 Footfall without conversion is just volume, not performance.
-High Footfall ≠ High Revenue Below are the most common on-ground reasons why conversion dec
+Below are the most common on-ground reasons why conversion declines in busy retail stores.

 Transforming Retail Performance with a Retail People Counter & Analytics System